 The no-load current is 4A and the full-load current is 12A.
-What we see is a direct linear relationship between an increase in load an increase in current draw.
-Since this is a linear relationship, we can apply the formula:
+What we see is a direct linear relationship between an increase in load and an increase in current draw.
+Since this is a linear relationship, we can apply a straight-line formula:

 y = mx + b

-m = Slope of the 400LB PA-04 current vs load line
+m = Slope of the 400lbs PA-04 current versus load line

 b = No-load current draw of the PA-04

-Now, we can calculate the current draw at 150LBS of force by plugging into the formula.
+Now, we can calculate the current draw at 150lbs of force by plugging it into the straight-line formula.

 The power consumption of your linear actuator based on ideal and actual values may vary due to external factors such as:

 Power = Voltage * Current

-If we want to calculate the power consumption of the PA-04-400LBS when a 150LB load is applied, we can plug the calculated current draw of 7A into the equation.
+If we want to calculate the power consumption of the PA-04-400LBS when a 150lbs load is applied, we can plug the calculated current draw of 7A into the equation.

-For a difference of 6.3W, there is a 7.6% power increase based on the measured values when compared to the calculated value.
+For a difference of 6.3W, there is a 7.6% power increase based on the ideal value when compared to the actual value.

-With this information, you can then safely and accurately measure the requirement for power in your system to allow for sufficient power distribution and safety measures that can be applied.
+With these power consumption calculations, you can then safely and accurately measure the requirement for power in your system to allow for sufficient power distribution and safety measures that can be applied.
 You may find that you need to adjust either your load, linear actuator, or linear actuator power supply to ensure everything functions without exceeding limits.